Aces High: USA Developing New 3DELRR Long-Range Ground Radar

 Click here for the full-size graphic of plan changes.

-Instead of awarding a Technology Development (TD) Phase 2 contract to either Sensis or Lockheed Martin, with built-in options to take the radar all the way into production, a contract around the end of FY 2012 will throw the competition open again, and award up to 3 TD contracts worth up to $108 million in total.
-These will be fixed-price awards, not the usual cost-plus with incentives.
+Instead of awarding a Technology Development (TD) Phase 2 contract to either Sensis or Lockheed Martin, with built-in options to take the radar all the way into production, a contract around the end of FY 2012 threw the competition open again, awarding 3 fixed-price TD contracts worth $106 million in total.

-That fixed-price type contract approach will continue in the next 2 phases, after a single contractor has been chosen in the project’s 3rd competition, and given a contract to take the project beyond Milestone B into production and fielding.
-That winning choice will be based on “lowest price technically acceptable” criteria, rather than “best value.”
+That fixed-price type contract approach continued in the next 2 phases, then a single contractor was chosen in the project’s 3rd competition, and given a contract to take the project beyond Milestone B into production and fielding.
+That winning choice was based on “lowest price technically acceptable” criteria, rather than “best value.”

-In sync with that shift, one of the TD Phase’s goals will be to understand the cost/capability tradeoffs.
+In sync with that shift, one of the TD Phase’s goals was to understand the cost/capability tradeoffs.
 Most cost is always tied up in design, which is to say in specifications.
-The Requirements Analysis in SOW Para 1.9.19 will try to reorder or change specifications, in order to eliminate requirements that drive high costs but don’t change the radar’s capabilities enough.
-The Army sees the cost drivers as “Mobility, Accuracy, False Alarms, Surveillance Volume, and Range,” but they’re prepared to be surprised by industry offerings.
+The Requirements Analysis in SOW Para 1.9.19 tried to reorder or change specifications, in order to eliminate requirements that drive high costs but don’t change the radar’s capabilities enough.
+The Army saw the cost drivers as “Mobility, Accuracy, False Alarms, Surveillance Volume, and Range,” but they were prepared to be surprised by industry offerings.

-This may push the competition toward existing designs and technology, given the need for assured costs inherent in a fixed-price bid.
-Northrop Grumman certainly hopes so, as they believe that their existing USMC G/ATOR battlefield radar solution could be upgraded to handle 3DELRR as well.
-A solution that could replace the Marines’ existing AN/TPS-59 radars with the same technology used by their shorter-range G/ATOR companion might be very appealing, and other competitors may also find ways to incorporate commonalities into their solutions.
+That decision pushed the competition toward existing designs and technologies, given the need for assured costs inherent in a fixed-price bid.
+Northrop Grumman certainly hoped so, as they believe that their existing USMC G/ATOR battlefield radar solution could be upgraded to handle 3DELRR as well.
+The Marines could then take advantage of the program, replacing existing AN/TPS-59 radars with the same technology used by their shorter-range G/ATOR companion.

-The program’s doors will be open to them.
-Once this new “TD Review E” is done, a final specification will allow final Engineering & Manufacturing Development (EMD) Phase bids to be solicited from any qualified source, not just the TD Phase 2 winners.
+Once this new “TD Review E” was done, a final specification allowed final Engineering & Manufacturing Development (EMD) Phase bids to be solicited from any qualified source, not just the TD Phase 2 winners.

-The Milestone B decision to begin EMD development of the final 3DELRR system remains targeted at Q1 FY 2014, but the Critical Design Review will come after a winner has been picked, instead of at the end of a single-contractor TD Phase.
+The Milestone B decision to begin EMD development of the final 3DELRR system didn’t take place until Q1 FY 2015, and was delayed by a GAO protest.
+The Critical Design Review is expected in after a winner has been picked, instead of at the end of a single-contractor TD Phase.

 Contracts and Key Events